 Anna Maxwell Martin On Stage - Theatre Credits, Bio and Tickets

 Born in Beverley in 1977, Anna Maxwell Martin is an award-winning television and stage actress.
-Best known for her stage role in His Dark Materials at the National, Maxwell Martin will return to the West End in Constellations at the Vaudeville Theatre.
+She is best known for her stage role in His Dark Materials at the National Theatre.

 Growing up, Maxwell Martin would often take part in school productions, but eventually went on to read History at the University of Liverpool.
 After her undergraduate studies, she decided to pursue a professional career in the arts, graduating from the London Academy of Dramatic Arts and quickly making her professional stage debut.